EDITO-Infra/edito-workshops-presentations/docs/source/presentations/using_datalab_slidedeck.md

 ---

-# ⚙️ Step 2: Configure & Launch
+# ⚙️ Configure & Launch

 ## Choose Your Service